defra-design/prn-design-history/app/posts/2023-07-22-regulator-itration-1.md

 ---
+tags: Initial version, iteration, regulator
 title: First iteration – regulator prototype
 description: This post is about first iteration based on the first round of research on Regulator prototype sprint 6
 date: 2023-08-23